edukey/thoughts/xamp.md

-# Light Web App Container
+# Light Web App with DB

 Define minimal config for working apache/php/mysql and infos on other stuffs